-- 5.4.8 A person who can both read and write a simple message with understanding in at least one language is to be considered literate.
+- 4.4.8 A person who can both read and write a simple message with understanding in at least one language is to be considered literate.
 Those who are not able to do so, are to be considered not literate and will be assigned code 01.
 Those who are literate but never attended any school, will be assigned code 02.
 Those who are by definition literate but are yet to pass a primary standard examination will get code 03.
-Similarly codes 04, 05, 06 and 07 will indicate the successive higher standards of examinations passed. - 5.4.9 Persons who have attained proficiency in Oriental languages (e.g. Sanskrit, Persian, etc.) through formal but not the general type of education will be classified appropriately at the equivalent level of general education standard. - 5.4.10 Usual activity and current weekly activity particulars: Columns (8) to (13) of this block are meant for recording the usual as well as current weekly activity status particulars of all the members of the household listed in this block. - 5.4.11 The different activity statuses used in the survey (with the corresponding codes) are given below:
+Similarly codes 04, 05, 06 and 07 will indicate the successive higher standards of examinations passed. - 4.4.9 Persons who have attained proficiency in Oriental languages (e.g. Sanskrit, Persian, etc.) through formal but not the general type of education will be classified appropriately at the equivalent level of general education standard. - 4.4.10 Usual activity and current weekly activity particulars: Columns (8) to (13) of this block are meant for recording the usual as well as current weekly activity status particulars of all the members of the household listed in this block. - 4.4.11 Definitions: Definitions adopted for a few items on which data will be collected in cols.(8) to (13) of this block and the concepts involved therein are as follows: - (a) Economic activity: See para 1.3.9. - (b) Activity status: It is the activity situation in which a person is found during a reference period in respect of the person's participation in economic and non-economic activities.
+According to this, a person will be in one or a combination of the following three statuses during a reference period: - (i) working or being engaged in economic activity (work) as defined in para 1.3.9. - (ii) being not engaged in economic activity (work) and either making tangible efforts to seek 'work' or being available for 'work' if the 'work' is available and - (iii) being not engaged in any economic activity (work) and also not available for 'work'.

-· \ 1 ' 1 ' 1 ' • / 1 1\ (i) Working or neing engaged in economic activity remniovea i (1) working or being chigagea m ccononne uc ii v i i y (chiployed).